Skip to main content

 Let your batter rest

 As a rule, your batter should consist of flour, eggs and water, among other things.
 It is important, that the individual components have time to combine with each other so that the batter is stable.
-Also, the gluten network of the flour unfolds only after a certain time.
+Also, the gluten network of the flour takes time to develop.

 So let the pancake batter rest in the refrigerator for about half an hour.
-If you use baking powder, however, you must continue to use the batter as soon as possible, otherwise the baking powder will lose its leavening power.
+If you use baking powder, however, you must use the batter as soon as possible, since the baking powder will lose its leavening power over time.

 Common Mistakes when Making Pancakes